Including Both Visual and Auditory Emergency Alerts

 - Computer pop-up alerts.
 Inform people of danger using messages that appear on their computer screens.

 Here are just a few of the options for contacting people via auditory alerts.

 - Public Address System.
 Make announcements throughout the school, plant, or city using a PA system.

 - Sirens.
 Break the silence with piercing loud sirens alerting people that something is wrong.

 - Phone call outs.
 Make people’s phones ring to tell them about the start of a crisis situation.

 - Radio alerts.
 Send messages through public radio stations or to dedicated Advisor Alert Radios to inform the public or workers of what to do during a crisis situation.

 Reasons to Incorporate Both Visual and Auditory Emergency Alerts

-- Because people may simply miss one type of alert.
 Most people don’t live their lives in anticipation of the crisis, and it’s easy to miss things when you’re not paying attention.
 Someone driving along the highway is likely to see a reader board but not likely to read a text message.
-Someone taking a nap is unlikely to be listening to the radio but might wake up to an emergency phone call.
+Someone taking a nap is unlikely to hear the radio but might wake up to an emergency phone call.
 Try to think of all the possible circumstances that might prevent a person from hearing about a crisis and plan to circumvent them.

-- Because generational or language differences could affect technology usage or message understanding.
 Only about half of those older than age 65 own and use smartphones.
 That’s why sending out visual alerts via social media is not always an effective solution for reaching this population.
 However, they may be more likely to check the radio for emergency information.
-If you only use English messages on message reader boards, those who speak other languages will not be aware that there is an emergency.
+If you only use English on message reader boards, speakers of other languages may not learn about the emergency.
 However, everyone can see flashing strobe lights regardless of native language or cultural experience.